In English

 Makuuhaavoja (Bedsores)

-Kai is bedridden because of chronic neurological illness.
-His travels, linguistics studies and budding career as a stand-up comedian have been put infinitely on hold.
-His sporty chef girlfriend Helinä got tired of his disability and dumped him.
-Kai is cared for by his sister Katri, who struggles with her career and her long-distance relationship.
-Their mother is in hospice care with advanced stomach cancer, but keeps on living despite grim prognosis.
+Chronic neurological illness has left Kai bedridden.
+His travels, linguistics studies and a budding career in stand-up comedy have been put infinitely on hold.
+Sporty chef Helinä grew tired of Kai’s disability and dumped him.
+He is cared for by his sister Katri, who struggles with her career and a long-distance relationship.
+Their mother is in hospice with advanced stomach cancer, but keeps on going despite her grim prognosis.

-Kai’s hyperacusis (noise sensitivity) together with his vivid imagination open him a door into his neighbours’ lives, but are they anything like he expects?
+Kai’s hyperacusis (noise sensitivity) together with his vivid imagination open a door into his neighbours’ lives, but are they anything like he pictures them?

 Muruja 12/2012